 The Smart Traveler Enrollment Program (STEP) is a free service for U.S. citizens who are traveling and/or living abroad.
 Sign up online here and register your travels and current residence, and you will automatically receive the most current information about safety conditions and notifications for the countries you will visit.
 You will also help the U.S. Embassy contact you in case of emergency.
 DIS recommends non-U.S. citizens register their travel with the equivalent service from their government, if one exists.

 Note: U.S. citizens do not need to register for STEP for travel to DIS Copenhagen, as DIS registers all students prior to the term of study.

-Before booking travel, and prior to beginning your journey, review the Country Information Sheets and any current travel alerts and warnings issued by the U.S. State Department or issued by your government (if you are a non-U.S. citizen).
-Otherwise, get updated information about your destination from the U.S. State Department here.
+Before booking travel, and prior to beginning your journey, review the important travel information provided by the U.S. State Department.
+Non-U.S. citizens may find similar resources from their own government, as well.
+Get updated information about your destination from the U.S. State Department here.

 Know Your Embassy